©2013 Center for Diné Teacher Education - Diné College. All rights reserved.

 Endorsement Courses.
 The CDTE has developed two sets of endorsement courses that are aligned to requirements of the Arizona Department of Education.
 The courses promote culturally appropriate teaching and learning strategies for Navajo learners.
 They are designed for teachers, taught by teachers, with real-world applications in Navajo Nation schools.
 All courses will be offered at Tsaile Campus.

-Early Childhood Education courses for fall 2014
+Early Childhood Education endorsement courses for spring 2015

-Math endorsement course for fall 2014
+Math endorsement course for spring 2015

 Registration for returning endorsement candidates.
 Teacher candidates who have been admitted to the College may register up until the first day of class.
 You will need to complete a course registration form and return it the CDTE prior to the first day of class.